safing/web/_publications/2022-04-11-portmaster-vs-simplewall.md

 Generally speaking, you can observe that Portmaster and Simplewall view a connection in different ways.
 Simplewall filters traffic based on individual apps or IP addresses, while the Portmaster filters connections based on domains, IPs or apps.

 Since Portmaster can also block by domain, Portmaster can block connections from all the domain's traffic-serving servers.
 Major CDNs may have hundreds of IPs serving thousands of websites, plus many prominent services like Google and Facebook have hundreds of IPs that are continuously changing.
 Even self-hosted servers use DDNS to keep their dynamic IPs updated against their domains.
-So we feel Simplewall's approach to keep track of all those IP addresses is rather cumbersome.
+Simplewall's approach of tracking all those IP addresses is relatively cumbersome.

 ### Simplewall Does Not Give You A Balance Between Usability And Privacy